Type: Hiking & Basecamp (plus lodging in Zion)

 Where do meet our guides?

-We will meet for breakfast and a brief orientation at 6:00am the morning of your trip’s departure at the Hilton Garden Inn in St. George.
+We will meet for at 6:00am the morning of your trip’s departure at the Best Western Abbey Inn in St. George.
 It is best to plan on staying at this hotel the evening prior to your trip’s departure.

 What do we do with our car and extra stuff?

 We will provide all transportation to/from trailheads for the duration of the trip.
 We will pick you up at your hotel in St. George and return you there at the trip’s conclusion.
-Guests staying at the Hilton Garden Inn (recommended) can leave their cars at the hotel.
-The hotel will often store your excess luggage for you, as well, but please confirm this option in advance.
+Guests staying at the Best Western Abbey Inn (recommended) can leave their cars at the hotel.
+The hotel will often store your luggage for you, as well, but please confirm this option in advance.
 If you are staying at a different hotel, you will need to check with them as to whether you can leave your car/luggage there.

 What time will we get back on the last day?